Unconscious Bias in the Hiring Process

 - Don't assume that taking more time with a candidate during the interview is a negative, or a strike against an individual's performance.
 Rapport- and relationship-building is highly valued in many cultures.
 Don't assume the fast-paced "American way" is the best way to communicate.

 "Today's interviewers need to learn skills to move beyond their cultural comfort zone," Kennedy says.
-"This will eliminate hidden interviewer bias and lead to better hiring decisions.
+"This will eliminate unconscious interviewer bias and lead to better hiring decisions.
 It will also serve them well in relating to different people they work with on a day-to-day basis as colleagues and customers."